 We totally absorb ourselves in the highly technical, high speed, rapidly changing world of technology.
 We genuinely love it and pride ourselves on having a level of expertise that most people don't.
-We're members of CompTIA and The Tech Tribe, getting regularly involved in discussions and can be found at IT sector meetups most months.

 You'd be shocked how many people consider themselves IT experts, simply because they know their way around computers.
-However, in reality, great IT support companies operate on a completely different level - with better knowledge, tools, and systems.
+However, great IT support partners operate on a completely different level - with better knowledge, tools, and systems.

 The biggest problem with IT support is that it's an unregulated industry.
-There's no governing body that people have to pass through to be allowed to call themselves an IT support company, no industry standard that has to be met, no guidelines on how the business must operate.
+There's no governing body that people have to pass through to be allowed to call themselves an IT support company.
+No industry standard that has to be met.
+No guidelines on how the business must operate.